uoregon-libraries/newspaper-curation-app/README.md

 - OpenJPEG 2 for JP2 generation
 - MariaDB
 - A IIIF server capable of handling tiled JP2 files
-- Apache for authentication as well as proxying to Black Mamba and the IIIF server
+- Apache for authentication as well as proxying to NCA and the IIIF server

-**Please note**: The easiest way to get up and running with Black Mamba is via our [Docker setup](docker/).
+**Please note**: The easiest way to get up and running with NCA is via our [Docker setup](docker/).
 It's fairly simple to set it up manually, but if you go that route, it's going to be a lot easier if you read the docker files in order to understand the installation and the stack.